Vancouver Police Department

-The Vancouver Police Department (VPD) (Service de police de Vancouver) is the police force for the City of Vancouver in British Columbia, Canada.
+The Vancouver Police Department (VPD) (Service de police de Vancouver) is the police force in Vancouver, British Columbia, Canada.
 It is one of several police departments within the Metro Vancouver Area and is the second largest police force in the province after RCMP "E" Division.

 VPD was the first Canadian municipal police force to hire a female officer and the first to start a marine squad.

-VPD, along with eleven other BC municipal police forces, seconds officers to the Combined Forces Special Enforcement Unit – British Columbia.
+VPD, along with twelve other BC municipal police forces, seconds officers to the Combined Forces Special Enforcement Unit – British Columbia.

 VPD now occupies the former Vancouver Organizing Committee for the 2010 Olympic and Paralympic Winter Games (VANOC) building at 3585 Graveley Street, which houses administrative and specialized investigation units.